emmt/ScientificCameras.jl/README.md

 ### Continuous acquisition

 Another way to acquire images is to process them as they arrive.
-Assuming you have connected and configured your camera, continuous acquisition is:
+Assuming you have connected and configured your camera, continuous acquisition is done by a loop like:

 ```julia
 bufs = start(cam, UInt16, 4)